Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Physical model

-In this way, the perturbed radial magnetic field at plasma boundary over toroidal magnetic field could be calculated by $\delta B_r/B_0 = a\rm m\psi_a$.
+In this way, the perturbed radial magnetic field at plasma boundary over toroidal magnetic field could be calculated by $\delta B_r/B_0 = am\psi_{\rm a}$.
 It should be pointed out that, in a real tokamak, the toroidal rotation is prevailing and much stronger than the poloidal one, whereas only the poloidal rotation is considered in this work.
-Considering the fact that the electromagnetic force exerted in the poloidal direction is $(n/m)(r_s/R)$ times smaller than that in toroidal direction, and the speed in toroidal direction should be $(m/n)(R/r_s)$ times larger than the poloidal one for having an equivalent rotation frequency, the locking threshold in the toroidal direction can, therefore, be estimated by multiplying such a factor $[(m/n)(R/r_s)]^2$.
+Considering the fact that the electromagnetic force exerted in the poloidal direction is $(n/m)(r_{\rm s}/R)$ times smaller than that in toroidal direction, where $r_{\rm s}$ is the radial location of the resonant surface, and the speed in toroidal direction should be $(m/n)(R/r_{\rm s})$ times larger than the poloidal one for having an equivalent rotation frequency, the locking threshold in the toroidal direction can, therefore, be estimated by multiplying such a factor $[(m/n)(R/r_{\rm s})]^2$.

-Given the initial profiles of $\phi_0$, $\psi_0$, $p_0$ and $v_0$, equations~(\ref{eq1})-(\ref{eq4}) can be solved simultaneously by our code MDC.
+Given the initial profiles of $\phi_0$, $\psi_0$, $p_0$ and $v_0$, equations~(\ref{eq1})--(\ref{eq4}) can be solved simultaneously by our code MDC.
 The two-step predictor-corrector method is applied in the time advancement.
 The finite difference method is used in the radial direction and the pseudo-spectral method is employed for the poloidal and the toroidal directions ($\theta,\zeta=-z/R_0$).